seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **CYMBELINE**
 Say, then, to Caesar,
 Our ancestor was that Mulmutius which
-Ordain’d our laws, whose use the sword of Caesar
+Ordain'd our laws, whose use the sword of Caesar
 Hath too much mangled; whose repair and franchise
 Shall, by the power we hold, be our good deed,
 Though Rome be therefore angry: Mulmutius made our laws,
 Who was the first of Britain which did put
-His brows within a golden crown and call’d
+His brows within a golden crown and call'd
 Himself a king.

 **CAIUS LUCIUS**
 I am sorry, Cymbeline,
-That I am to pronounce Augustus Caesar–
+That I am to pronounce Augustus Caesar--
 Caesar, that hath more kings his servants than
-Thyself domestic officers–thine enemy:
+Thyself domestic officers--thine enemy:
 Receive it from me, then: war and confusion
-In Caesar’s name pronounce I ’gainst thee: look
+In Caesar's name pronounce I 'gainst thee: look
 For fury not to be resisted.
 Thus defied,
 I thank thee for myself.

 **CYMBELINE**
 Thou art welcome, Caius.
 Thy Caesar knighted me; my youth I spent
-Much under him; of him I gather’d honour;
+Much under him; of him I gather'd honour;
 Which he to seek of me again, perforce,
 Behoves me keep at utterance.
 I am perfect
 That the Pannonians and Dalmatians for